 Guts is gaining this status with his new companions.
 They all look up to him as an awesome force of nature against impossibly strong foes more or less, but it's obvious or at least suspected by them all that Guts is hiding some serious issues about his past (which, funnily enough, none of actually inquired about).

 The titular Haruhi Suzumiya.
-Talented in pretty much everything she does (specially music and studies), bright, cheerful, charismatic — and dangerously out of reality, as well as so spoiled and pushy that she treats other people like toys.
+Talented in pretty much everything she does (especially music and studies), bright, cheerful, charismatic—and dangerously out of reality, as well as so spoiled and pushy that she treats other people like toys.
 (Poor Mikuru).
 And then we have her massive Reality Warper powers.
 The series is about Kyon and the SOS Brigade attempting to keep her worst traits at bay.

 Another example is Shizuo Heiwajima's younger brother, Kasuka.
 Rich, talented, brilliant, beautiful and... off.
 The fact that he hooked up with a serial killer should tell you just how off.
 Even said Serial Killer, Ruri, described him as being out of his mind.